How to Install a Generator Interlock Kit: A Step-by-Step Guide

 - What’s the difference between a generator interlock and a generator manual transfer switch?

 - A generator interlock is a device that fits on your existing main service panel to ensure the main and generator breakers cannot be on at the same time.
 A manual transfer switch is a separate subpanel where you move specific critical circuits.
-While both achieve backfeeding prevention, the interlock is generally less expensive and allows you to power any circuit in your main panel, up to the generator’s capacity.
+While both achieve backfeeding prevention, the interlock is generally less expensive and allows you to power any circuit in your main panel up to the generator’s capacity, provided the interlock and panel are listed and installed properly.

 - Is a generator interlock kit installation compliant for a propane generator for house?

-- Yes, a generator interlock kit installation is fully compliant for use with a propane generator for house, as well as gasoline or dual-fuel portable home generators.
-The key to NEC compliance is the interlock mechanism itself, the use of a proper power inlet box, and correct installation procedure, not the fuel type of the generator.
+- Yes, a generator interlock kit installation can be compliant for use with a propane generator for house, as well as gasoline or dual-fuel portable home generators, provided the interlock is listed for the panel, the inlet, wiring, and breaker sizing meet the NEC requirements (including grounding and equipment grounding conductor sizing per Article 250), and the installation is accepted by the local AHJ.

 - How do I choose the best generator interlock kit for my main service panel?